hwalborn/cli-project-week-guidelines-no-scraping-web-0217/README.md

 * [RSpec Docs](https://www.relishapp.com/rspec)
 * [Playlister CLI](https://github.com/flatiron-school-ironboard/playlister-cli-bk-002)

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cli-project-week-guidelines' title='Project Week 1'>Project Week 1</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cli-project-week-guidelines' title='Project Week 1'>Project Week 1</a> on Learn.co and start learning to code for free.</p> -->

+# Welcome to *NYC'S BACKYARD*

+##About

+NYC's Backyard is a CLI program that will find all Community Gardens by Name, Borough, or Neighborhood

+Simply follow the prompts in the Terminal and find your nearest Backyard